 - Dr Joseph Downing, Marie-Curie Fellow at Aix-Marseille Université (PhD LSE European Institute, 2014)

-- Professor Linda Mulcahy, Director of PhD Academy and ESRC DTC, Professor of Law, LSE and experienced reviewer of post-doc funding applications.
+- Professor Linda Mulcahy, Professor of Law and experienced reviewer of post-doc funding applications

 The key points made in the seminar are summarised below and the slides are also available online.
-This includes: tips from our speakers; examples of funded researchers at LSE; details of major post doc funders; strategy and tactics on applications; sources of help.
+These include: tips from our speakers; examples of funded researchers at LSE; details of major post doc funders; strategy and tactics on applications; sources of help.

 Think ahead.
 Start early building contacts with future collaborators and consider where you’d like to publish your research outputs.